ibexa/documentation-user/docs/personalization/segment_management.md

 - 25-35 - `segment ID=8`
 - Germany - `segment ID=10`

-As a result, a reco call returns only one event which qualify for these segment group requirements.
-The item with `ID=587` relevant for this segment combinations, clicked by:
+As a result, a reco call returns only one event which qualifies for these segment group requirements.
+The item with `ID=587` is relevant for this segment combination, clicked by:

 - women from Poland at age 25-35